HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

   completed during the weekly review.
 This kind of is a project, but I've chosen to separate it from the other projects, due to its importance to this system.

+- The `Things to Buy` List, is a list of things I need to buy.
+The things on the list may not need to be purchased immediately, especially when budgeting is factored in.
+As part of the weekly review, I will review this list, and consider adding items to the `Single Actions` project, as an `Errand` task.

 ## Use of Labels

 Labels are used to represent context and actionability.